“I already know what reference tracks are and have been using them for ages.”

 Why Use Reference Tracks?

-Unless you’ve been doing this kind of thing for years (and I mean 5+, unless you’re a prodigy), you probably don’t have the best idea of how a great mixdown sounds.
+Unless you’ve been doing this kind of thing for a while, you probably don’t have the best idea of how a great mixdown sounds.

 Regardless of whether you mix down your track in a high-end studio plastered with acoustic treatment and a wide selection of monitors, or something as simple as hi-fi speakers – using reference tracks WILL benefit you.

-In fact, I would say using reference tracks is one of the most powerful mix monitoring techniques available to mankind.
+In fact, I would say using reference tracks is one of the most powerful mix monitoring techniques available.

 To summarize, here are three reasons why you should use reference tracks: